kuskae1/ASB_Tutorial/Tutorial_Instructions/reviewer_comments.md

     - Please change all outline widths to 10.
 - **script_4**
     - Please change the ASB text color to red.
+*Response: Although this is a horrible request, we have obliged in the resubmission.
 - **script_5**
     - Please change the year to "Reviewer 2 is the best," and make it green.